The Macro Outlook for w/c 7 August 2023

 Outlook for the week ahead

-This week, the US Treasury will auction and settle approx. $400bn in ST Bills, Notes, and Bonds raising approx. $96bn in new money.
+This week, the US Treasury will auction and settle approx. $522bn in ST Bills, Notes, FRNs, TIPS, and Bonds raising approx. $41bn in new money.

-QT: Approx $53bn in ST Bills, Notes, and Bonds will mature on the Fed balance sheet this week and will be reinvested.
-Approx $32bn in Notes and Bonds will mature on the Balance sheet this week and will be redeemed/roll off the balance sheet.
+Aug QT: Approx $17.5bn in ST Bills will mature on the Fed balance sheet this week and will be reinvested.
+Approx $31.4bn in Notes, Bonds, and FRNs will mature and roll off the Fed balance sheet (on 31 Jul).

 More detail (including a calendar of key data releases) is provided in the briefing document – download the pdf below: